 Tip #4: signal well before turning

 You should of course use your hands and arms to indicate your intentions to drivers.
-You can also hook up a blinker on your back for better signalling when visibility is lower, such as at dusk or
+You can also hook up a blinker on your back for better signaling when visibility is lower, such as at dusk or nighttime.

 Tip #5: a